-Australia’s record construction boom means Defence procurers will need to fight harder and smarter than ever to attract a competitive pool of bidders for future infrastructure projects.
+Australia’s record construction boom means that Defence procurers will need to fight harder and smarter than ever before to attract a competitive pool of bidders for future infrastructure projects.

 “This is an intense period of acceleration, most notably in the Defence, Transport and Energy sectors”, says Brendan Lyon of KPMG ahead of the ADM Defence Estate & Base Services Summit.